 \section{Introduction}

-The polarization of photons provides a wide range of physical information, from bio-molecular dynamics \cite{Bio-UV} to astronomical phenomena such as gamma-ray bursts \cite{Astro-HX}.
-Among these, X-ray magnetic circular and linear dichroism (XMCD and XMLD, respectively) are standard element-specific tools to unveil the spin and orbital textures of materials \cite{XMCD, Vaz2025}.
+Experimental methods using polarized photons provide a wide range of physical information, from biomolecular dynamics \cite{Bio-UV} to astronomical phenomena such as gamma-ray bursts \cite{Astro-HX}.
+Measurements using polarized soft and tender X-rays are known as powerful element-specific tools that reveal the electronic structure of materials, such as spin and orbital magnetic moments by X-ray magnetic circular and linear dichroism \cite{XMCD, Vaz2025}, the ground-state symmetry of correlated systems by photoelectron spectroscopy \cite{Fujiwara16}, and selective electronic and magnetic excitations by resonant inelastic X-ray spectroscopy \cite{Braicovich14}.
 For such methods, a crucial initial step is to determine the polarization of the photons involved in the experiments, including the incident beam, fluorescence emission, and inelastic scattering.

-For X-rays, Bragg reflection from periodic structures at a reflection angle close to the Brewster angle is widely used as a photon polarization analyzer.
-For soft X-rays, periodic stackings of multilayer thin films are suitable as the reflecting targets \cite{Schafers99}.
-However, the applicable photon energy for the multilayer Bragg reflectors is limited to approximately 1.2 keV, as the required multilayer period becomes too short for higher energies \cite{Wang2011}.
-On the other hand, the periodic atomic structures of single crystals can serve as Bragg reflectors for hard X-rays \cite{Bergevin95, Detlefs2012}.
-The lower energy limit for crystal-based Bragg reflectors depends on the lattice constant and is typically $\sim$3 keV for the widely used diamond crystals.
-Although extensive studies have been performed to lower this limit for both crystal-based photon polarizers and polarization analyzers, such as using Si instead of diamond \cite{Bouchenoire2012}, the threshold remains around 2 keV.
-Thus, despite the rich physical information provided by polarization-dependent measurements, polarimetry methods for the intermediate energy region between soft and hard X-rays, namely tender X-rays (1.5–3.0 keV), remain very limited.
-Furthermore, Bragg reflectors intrinsically have a narrow energy window due to the strict correspondence between the periodic length and photon energy.
-Consequently, one must frequently exchange reflectors to measure photon polarization across a wide energy range.
+For X-rays, Bragg reflection from periodic structures at a reflection angle close to Brewster's angle is widely used as an X-ray polarization analyzer.
+Although periodic stackings of multilayer thin films are suitable reflecting targets for soft X-rays \cite{Schafers99}, the maximum photon energy for multilayer Bragg reflectors is approximately 1.2 keV because, beyond this energy, the required multilayer period becomes too short \cite{Wang2011}.
+In contrast, the periodic atomic structures of single crystals can serve as Bragg reflectors for hard X-rays \cite{Bergevin95, Detlefs2012}.
+The lower-energy limit for crystal-based Bragg reflectors depends on the lattice constant and is typically about 3 keV for diamond crystals.
+Extensive studies have been done to expand the photon energy range for polarization measurements; for example, the use of Si crystals instead of diamond has lowered the energy threshold to around 2 keV \cite{Bouchenoire2012}, and combining multilayer phase retarders with beryl crystal analyzers enables complete (both linear and circular) polarization measurements from 1.1 to 1.5 keV \cite{Wang12}.
+Unfortunately, the energy window for each method is limited due to the strict correspondence required between the periodic length and the photon energy, so measuring photon polarization over a wide energy range requires the frequent change of reflectors.
+Thus, despite the rich physical information provided by polarization measurements, polarimetry methods for the intermediate-energy region between soft and hard X-rays (i.e., tender X-rays; 1.5–3.0 keV), remain severely limited.